 - Remove the cast iron skillet from the heat.
 Add 1/2 tablespoon of butter, a sprinkle of salt and pepper, and the lemon juice.
 Stir until well combined.

-- Slice the pork chops thinly across the grain.
+- Slice the meat thinly across the grain.
 Drizzle on the pan sauce and garnish with fresh parsley.

 - Category: Dinner